ipdk-io/networking-recipe/docs/guides/tofino-guide.md

-# IPDK Networking Recipe for Tofino
+# Tofino Setup Guide for P4 Control Plane

 ## Overview

-This document describes how to build and run IPDK on Tofino HW.
-Similar steps apply when run on Tofino simulation model.
-Please refer to Tofino specific documentation for more details.
+This document explains how to install, build, and run the P4 Control Plane software on Tofino hardware.

+Similar steps apply when running on the Tofino simulation model.
+Please see Tofino-specific documentation for more details.

 ## Requirements